-WorkNC drives five vertical machining centers – two Mazak VTC 300 C, a CB Ferrari 5 axis center, and two 5-axis Sackman mills.
+WorkNC drives five vertical machining centres – two Mazak VTC 300 C, a CB Ferrari 5 axis centre, and two 5-axis Sackman mills.
 “Thanks to WorkNC I can generate the post processors for all our 3-axis and 3+2 axis jobs, allowing greater reactivity and independence,” he says.

 “Programming extremely quick and easy, and the toolpaths transmitted to the required machine through the network.
 Once machining is finished, the part is inspected on the tridimensional measuring machine using Hexagon Manufacturing Intelligence’s PC-DMIS software.”

 He finds a number of items of functionality to be particularly important, such as radii, drafts and undercuts and section CAD analysis, especially for volutes.
 For the minimum raw dimensioning he uses the Bounding Box function.